Plaça de Catalunya – Catalonia Square

 Barcelona is a coastal city in the north of Spain, so the weather is pleasant all year round.
 The best time to visit is in spring and summer.
 In summer, temperatures can reach up to 30°C, while in winter they rarely drop below 14°C.

 No need to worry about where to begin!
 Our tours are designed as a loop, so you can jump in wherever you are.
 The navigation system and audioguide will automatically adjust to your location.
-However, if you happen to be nearby, we do have a preferred starting point : Catalonia Square
+However, if you happen to be nearby, we do have a preferred starting point : Catalonia Square.

 Coliseum Parking: Gran Via de les Corts Catalanes, 620 BSM Parking La Boqueria, Carrer Floristes de la Rambla If you prefer street parking over underground car parks, there are a few things you should know.
 First, the colour of the parking lines indicates which zone you're in.
 The blue zone in the city centre and by the beach is accessible to everyone, but paid—even on weekends and public holidays.
 The green zone is reserved for residents.
 You can park there, but it’s more expensive, and you’ll only be allowed to stay for a few hours.
 Read the parking meters carefully and make sure you’re not breaking the rules.
 Barcelona is known for quick and frequent towing of cars, and the police don’t go easy on parking violations.